Christian

 fisheries, open and closed fisheries, gill tags and how to return your

 completed logbook and tags.
-Licences can be purchased for periods from 1 day to
+Licences can be purchased for periods from

 1 year.